 - Amnesia can be caused by many things including traumatic experiences and brain injury.

 People with amnesia also find it hard to remember the past, memorize new information, and imagine the future.
 This is because we construct future scenarios on the basis of our recollections of past experiences.

 Our ability to recollect events and experiences involves a variety of complex brain processes.
 We still don't understand exactly what happens when we commit something to memory, or when we try to retrieve data stored in our brain.

 Most people with amnesia are usually lucid and have a sense of self.
-However, they may experience severe difficulties in learning new information and forming new memories, as well as finding it extremely difficult to recall memories of past experiences and information.
+However, they may experience severe difficulties in learning new information, struggle to recall memories of past experiences, or both.

 There are many different types of amnesia.
 Below is a list of the most common ones: